raoconnor/raoconnor.github.io/_posts/2025-11-03-if-not-vmware.md

 ## Licences

-**Licence costs in public cloud can be more than the cost of compute infrastructure** Organizations that are not hosting providers frequently purchase Microsoft and Oracle licences based on the physical cores.
+**Licence costs in public cloud can represent 30% or more of ownership** Organizations that are not hosting providers frequently purchase Microsoft and Oracle licences based on the physical cores.
 Microsoft only allow Windows server licences with software assurance to be transferred to shared hardware on Azure, SQL Server can be transferred to AWS if software assurance has been acquired.
 If Oracle licences are purchased directly from Oracle, then it’s probable those can also be transferred.
 However, you might find move to cloud will require a significant cost increase in licences